LorenzDuremdes/Second-Brain/Ninja CREAMi Ice Cream & Frozen Dessert Maker NC300EU.md

 | + Extra         | 30                               | 450                                     | 35                            | 450                                  |
 | Re-Spin         | 30                               | 1200                                    | 35                            | 1200                                 |
 | START/PARK Zeit | -8                               |                                         | -5                            |                                      |

+2. As I understand from Ninja demonstrations. **The different settings generally relate to fat content.
+The higher the content the shorter the time.** Non-fatty ice creams (lite), yoghurt, and sorbet have low to zero fat and thus run longer due to a harder icier block.
+The rpm I believe is the same it's just how quick it's pushed through.
+Thus a slow process like for sorbet shaves it a bit finer.
+I tend to run everything on the longer times on the first pass no matter the mix.
+Then maybe the shorter ones on second eat, once I know how loose the consistency is.
+Hope that helps.^[https://www.reddit.com/r/icecreamery/comments/v5tmqy/comment/lkodmj7/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button]
+3. ChatGPT: **Key Differences in Settings**:

+- For **lower-fat content mixtures** like sorbet or light ice cream, both the downward (abwärts) and upward (hoch) RPM are higher (e.g., 1790 RPM).
+This is likely because the machine needs more force and faster movement to break through and refine the icier, less creamy texture.
+- For **higher-fat content mixtures** like regular ice cream, the speeds are lower (1200 RPM downward, 450 RPM upward), as these are easier to process due to their softer consistency.